PART I

 “Always start at the end before you begin.” – Robert Kiyosaki

-- To scale, you need extreme focus on a tiny number of critical outcomes.
+- Scaling requires intense focus on a small number of critical outcomes.

-- Winning Moves: these are the two or three major plays over the next three years that will change the game for your business.
+- Winning Moves: Two or three major initiatives over the next three years that will transform your business.

-- Execution Blueprint: This is a plan to achieve your BHAG, expressed in the form of Wildly Important Goals you must achieve in order to attain your BHAG.
-It includes financial, customer, product, operations and people goals.
+- Execution Blueprint: A detailed plan to achieve your BHAG, incorporating Wildly Important Goals in financial, customer, product, operations, and people areas.

 Tools